 It’s staggering to think the Earth’s activity so many millions of years ago has such a profound effect on today’s ecosystems, weather patterns, droughts, and the crop harvest we rely on.

-When the United States was colonized by Europeans in the 17th and 18th centuries, the Great Divide was a marker for the unknown that lay ‘out west’, and it was a barrier to westward expansion.
+When Europeans colonized the United States in the 17th and 18th centuries, the Great Divide was a marker for the unknown that lay ‘out west,’ and it was a barrier to westward expansion.
 Lewis and Clark’s expedition crossed it at the Lehmi Pass in Montana, and settlers crossed through the South Pass in Wyoming.

-Thousands of years before settlers arrived, the continental divide was inhabited by indigenous people including the Acoma and Zuni tribes whose stone bridges and cairns still stand on the Great Divide Trail.
+Thousands of years before settlers arrived, the continental divide was inhabited by indigenous people, including the Acoma and Zuni tribes, whose stone bridges and cairns still stand on the Great Divide Trail.
 The highest peaks were sacred to the Blackfeet Nation’s creation stories.
-They called the peaks “mistakis, the backbone of the world”.
+They called the mountains “mistakis, the backbone of the world.”

 These are the divides most experts agree on: